 Tom Scholz is a figure unlike any other in the history of rock n roll.
 A natural inventor, Scholz studied at M.I.T. as a mechanical engineer.
 After graduating, he worked at Polaroid, where he learned the basics of audio engineering and began experimenting with his own sounds.
-Starting in 1969, he recorded and re-recorded the music that would comprise the debut album Boston, a masterpiece that was finally released in 1976 (Classic Rock Review will look at that album in December).
+Starting in 1969, he recorded and re-recorded the music that would comprise the debut album Boston, a masterpiece that was finally released in 1976.
 After the phenomenal success of their debut, the band produced the follow-up Don’t Look Back in the relatively short time of just two years.
 Released in 1978, Scholz never felt like it was quite “done” and swore that he’d not rush out another album.
 It would be eight solid years before the next album, Third Stage would see the light of day.

 This wasn’t intended to take so long.
 In fact, the first side was written and recorded between 1980 and 1982, but technical difficulties and an eventual lawsuit by the record company CBS slowed the whole process down.
 To Scholz, the successful completion of this third album turned into an obsession.
 He claimed to have pushed the record button over 1 million times and filled over 100 reels of tape with music.
 He decided to use separate 24-track tapes for music and vocals and synchronize via a new digital machine.
 But it turned out that the high tech machine “was a lemon” and so an engineer was hired to “use his thumbs” to keep each machine running in sync.
 Further, Sholz refused to use any orchestral instruments, synthesizers or MIDI synchronization on Third Stage – making his job as producer infinitely harder in the process, but preserving the sound’s integrity.
 The only deviation from the sound of the 1970s albums, was his own invention The Rockman, which he developed over the long course of this project and which would prove to be a much more lucrative product than the album ever was.